Tudor0404/easythread/docs/pages/analysis.rst

 Objectives
 **********

-the objectives are split in 3 main parts of the project, as each of the sections will be contained in seperate frameworks.
+The objectives are split in 3 main parts of the project, as each of the sections will be contained in separate frameworks.
 The parts are:

 #.
 Front end
 #.
 Back end